PyTorch Quantization

 will skip quantizing the most quantization sensitive layers so that the final partially quantized model’s

-accuracy than the fully quantized model since quantization was skipped for some layers which are highly sensitive to
+skipped for some layers which are highly sensitive to quantization.

 Here is how to perform AutoQuantize